Post-Merger Integration: Culture As The Hidden Factor Behind M&A Success

 Unsurprisingly, then, some western leaders are perceived as “too aggressive” or “insensitive” by their Japanese teams.
 Meanwhile, local leaders are seen as “indecisive” or “non-transparent” by their wetsern counterparts.
 As a result, employees can disengage due to conflicting leadership signals and operations can slow down or stall.
 When leadership behavior clashes with cultural expectations, talent retention and morale suffer rapidly.
 I company we worked with recently, was acquired by a European corporation which appointed a chief executive officer who almost immediately set out to shorten the internal communication channels without formally flattening the organizational structure.
 They allowed middle managers to report directly to the CEO, bypassing the relevant board director whenever they deemed it necessary.

 While on the surface, this kind of direct access looks efficient, in the Japanese organizational context, it gradually created several layers of dysfunction.
 And most of them were invisible at first.
 The employees lost clarity of reporting lines, the decision-making authority became ambiguous, directors lost face internally, the organizational alignment was broken as some stakeholders (the directors) were not consulted in advance.
 This created an environment where passive resistance became the norm, operations slowed down and employee trunover increased.
-This takes us to the next point that

 Employee Resistance Is Often Cultural, Not Strategic